When making dinner reservations, should you be fashionably late or go for the early-bird special?

 When in Rome

 "The amount of food that they eat in the evening is not heavy and rich.
-Their traditional big meal is light and more like a snack," he says.
+Their traditional big meal is light and more like a snack," he said.
 "If you decide to eat late at night, you don’t want something rich and heavy.
 You're looking at protein and fiber and making sure you get that so you feel satisfied."

 Editor's note: This story was originally published in May 2017 and has been updated with new information.